47degrees/sbt-microsites/docs/src/main/tut/docs/getting-started.md

 # Set it up in your Project

-First of all, add the following lines to the `project/plugins.sbt` file, within your project or sbt module where you want to use the `sbt-microsites` plugin.
-Depending on the version you might want to use:
+To Begin, add the following lines to the `project/plugins.sbt` file within your project or sbt module where you want to use the `sbt-microsites` plugin.
+Depending on the version, you might want to use:

 Latest release: